DD-103 Universal Digital Dial

 Turn the BAND switch either to the right or left to step through the band numbers.
 When the number equals the number of bands your radio has, turn the BAND switch back to center, and press and release the CALIBRATE button.

 It is also necessary to determine the direction of the tuning.
 If the receive frequency increase as the VFO is increased, it is forward tuning.
 If the receive frequency decreases as the VFO is increased, it is reverse tuning.
 It may not be the same on all bands.
 If the bands are not all the same, some will be reversed on the receiver dial.
-Record the tuning direction for all bands using a right arrow > for forward and a left arrow < for reverse.
+Record the tuning direction for all bands using a right pointing arrow > for forward and a left pointing arrow < for reverse.

 If a band is forward tuning, subtract the VFO High End from the High Band Edge.
 The result is the offset for that band.
-Example: High Band Edge is 14.5MHz, the VFO High End is 5.5MHz, the difference is 9MHz.
+Example: High Band Edge is 14.5MHz, VFO High End is 5.5MHz, the difference is 9MHz.
 The required offset for that band is 9.0MHz >.

 A ">" indicates a forward tuning VFO (operating frequency increases as the VFO increases) and a "<" indicates a reverse tuning VFO (operating frequency decreases as the VFO increases).